openbmc/openbmc/poky/documentation/dev-manual/dev-manual-common-tasks.rst

 .. note::

-   See the "
-   Images
-   " section in the Yocto Project Reference Manual for a complete list of image features that ship with the Yocto Project.
+   See the ":ref:`ref-manual/ref-features:image features`" section in the Yocto Project Reference Manual for a complete list of image features that ship with the Yocto Project.

 .. _usingpoky-extend-customimage-custombb: